-Failure to provide the above appraisal(s) does not mean the employee passes the probationary period, nor does such failure extend the probationary period.
+Failure to provide the above appraisal(s) does not mean the employee passes probation, nor does such failure extend the period of probation.
 There is no obligation to provide a performance appraisal if the employee is terminated before the approximate midpoint of the probationary period.
-An employee on a probationary period may be terminated at any point during the probationary period.
-An employee who is not on an initial probationary period may have rights to a prior position (see Section 6 below).
+An employee on probation may be terminated at any point during the probationary period.
+An employee who is not on an initial probationary period may have rights to a prior position.
+(See Section 6 below.)

 SECTION 6.
+TERMINATION OF PROBATION

-TERMINATION OF PROBATIONARY PERIOD If the Department Head or immediate supervisor determines during the probationary period that the employee will not pass the probationary period, the employee shall be given written confirmation with a copy to the appropriate Human Resources Department.
+If the Department Head or immediate supervisor determines during the probationary period that the employee will not pass probation, the employee shall be given written confirmation with a copy to the appropriate Human Resources Department.

-New hires (original appointments) who fail to pass the probationary period shall be discharged.
-Employees serving a subsequent probationary period shall be given fourteen (14) calendar days notice of failure to pass the probationary period.
-In both an initial and subsequent probationary period, an employee does not pass the probationary period if they are notified in writing of failure to pass the probationary period before the end of the probationary period.
+New hires (original appointments) who fail to pass probation shall be discharged.
+Employees serving a subsequent probationary period shall be given fourteen (14) calendar days notice of failure to pass probation.
+In both an initial and subsequent probationary period, an employee does not pass probation if they are notified in writing of failure to pass probation before the end of the probationary period.

-Failure to pass the probationary period may not be grieved.
-An employee who fails to pass the probationary period may allege a violation of Article 4, Discrimination Prohibition, and may proceed only through Step 3 of Article 21, Settlement of Disputes.
+Failure to pass probation may not be grieved.
+An employee who fails to pass probation may allege a violation of Article 4, Discrimination Prohibition, and may proceed only through Step 3 of Article 21, Settlement of Disputes.

-An employee who does not pass the probationary period in a position within or outside the bargaining unit but has held a prior continuing position shall have the right to return to the prior continuing position, if it exists, to the extent permissible under the governing terms and conditions of employment in the bargaining unit where the prior continuing position resides.
+An employee who does not pass probation in a position within or outside the bargaining unit but has held a prior continuing position shall have the right to return to the prior continuing position, if it exists, to the extent permissible under the governing terms and conditions of employment in the bargaining unit where the prior continuing position resides.
 Before an employee can return to the prior continuing position, the employee must first take a vacancy in the class to which the employee would return, as provided in Article 5, Section 3A.
-If there is no vacancy for which the employee qualifies and can go to based on their seniority, then the employee may bump the individual occupying the prior continuing position provided that: (1) they have more University seniority than the individual in the position; and (2) the individual occupying the prior continuing position has not passed the probationary period in the position.
-If there is no vacancy, or if the employee cannot bump as provided above, the returning employee shall go on the layoff list. employee about to be bumped because of this provision shall receive seven (7) calendar days' notice.
+If there is no vacancy for which the employee qualifies and can go to based on their seniority, then the employee may bump the individual occupying the prior continuing position provided that: (1) they have more University seniority than the individual in the position; and (2) the individual occupying the prior continuing position in the position.
+If there is no vacancy, or if the employee cannot bump as provided above, the returning employee shall go on the layoff list.
+Any employee about to be bumped because of this provision shall receive seven (7) calendar days notice.